 The IASB issued IFRS 11 - Joint Arrangements, on May 12, 2011 with an effective date for annual periods beginning on or after January 1, 2013.
 This standard supersedes IAS 31 - Interest in Joint Ventures and SIC 13 - Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
 Under IFRS 11, joint arrangements are classified as joint operations or joint ventures based on the rights and obligations of the parties to the joint arrangements.
-A joint operation is a joint arrangement whereby the parties that have joint control of the arrangement ("joint venture is a joint arrangement whereby the parties that have joint control of the arrangement ("joint ventures") have rights to the net assets of the arrangement.
+A joint operation is a joint arrangement whereby the parties that have joint control of the arrangement ("joint operators") have rights to the assets, and obligations for the liabilities, relating to the arrangement.
+A joint venture is a joint arrangement whereby the parties that have joint control of the net assets of the arrangement.
 IFRS 11 requires that a joint operator recognize its portion of assets, liabilities, revenues and expenses of a joint arrangement, while a joint venture recognizes its investment in a joint arrangement using equity method.
 The adoption of IFRS 11 did not result in any changes on previously reported results or on the results for the current period.